 |Research and write thesis||Submission of a thesis of no more than 30,000 words|

 The objective of the course is to give students, in their first-year, a thorough mastery of the major facts, methodologies and perspectives in the field as well as to develop research skills.
 This is supplemented in the second year by specialised course work on two optional subjects and a 30,000-word thesis.

 The MPhil course has both substantive and research methods training elements:

 - A core paper, on which a written examination is held at the end of the first year.

 - Two optional subjects, leading to written examinations at the end of the second year.

 - A thesis of not more than 30,000 words.
 A complete list of successful theses in International Relations since 1971 may be found here.

 At the end of your first year, you’ll be required to pass the First Year Examination.
 Failure to do so means that you cannot proceed to the second year’s work.
 The First Year Examination has two parts:

-- A three-hour written examination paper, with questions drawn from the two compulsory subjects (The Development of the International System, 1900-1950, and Contemporary Debates in International Relations Theory), as taught in the first twenty weeks.
+- A three-hour written examination paper, with questions drawn from the core paper in IR, as taught in the first twenty weeks.
 This exam is taken at the end of Trinity Term.